Michael Young, founder of SSE

 Ali keeps us true to Michael’s vision, while evolving SSE’s work across the UK and internationally for positive change.

-Michael Young is recognised as one of the world’s most creative and influential social innovators.
-In 1945 Young wrote the Labour Party manifesto which ushered Clement Attlee’s government into power.
-Young subsequently played a key role in shaping the post-war welfare state.
+Michael is recognised as one of the world’s most creative and influential social innovators.
+In 1945 he wrote the Labour Party manifesto which ushered Clement Attlee’s government into power.
+Michael played a key role in shaping the post-war welfare state.

-Young founded The School for Social Entrepreneurs to create opportunities for people like him who wanted to make positive social changes.
-Young passionately believed that entrepreneurship should be learned through practical experience.
+Michael founded the School for Social Entrepreneurs to create opportunities for people like him who wanted to make positive social changes.
+He passionately believed that entrepreneurship should be learned through practical experience.

 In later life, he was appointed to the House of Lords.
 Lord Young of Dartington died aged 86 in 2002.

 His ideas about learning are still the beating heart of the SSE.